People often ask, "How do I find out about meetings?". Here is all the information in one place.

 We need your presence and voices at these meetings in order to let our elected and appointed officials know how we, the citizens and stakeholders of Lewes, feel about the development of the New Road Corridor.

-We do our best to list important meetings in the next section, but sometimes can't keep up.
-Citizens need to be active and engaged, so we are asking you to take some ownership by regularly checking for upcoming meetings.
-Thanks!
+We have tried to list meetings, but due to frequency and notice it is hard to get them on our website.
+Citizens need to be active and engaged, so we are asking you to take ownership by regularly checking for upcoming meetings.
+We also post alerts on Facebook, so be sure to like and follow or page there:

 Here are the links for the city and county meetings: